 The percentage of people who clicked through to your website and then took positive action, such as purchasing something or signing up for a newsletter, is defined as the conversion rate.

 Google Ads define conversion rates as the average number of conversions per ad interaction, shown as a percentage.

-If you want to increase convertion rates, you should read our detailed guide about convertion rate optimization.
+If you want to increase conversion rates, you should read our detailed guide about conversion rate optimization.

 Conversions are expressed in conversion rates.
-A conversion rate indicates how many percent of visitors have completed specific conversions.
-For example, if there are 100 visitors on your website but 20 visitors are going to buy your product, then the conversion rate will be: (20/100)* 100% = 20%.
+A conversion rate indicates how many percents of visitors have completed specific conversions.
+For example, if there are 100 visitors on your website, but 20 visitors are going to buy your product, then the conversion rate will be: (20/100)* 100% = 20%.
 For a better analysis, it’s important to know your conversion rate.

 This conversion rate can relate to all site visitors as well as segmented ones.
-This allows you to view the conversion rate per traffic source.
+It allows you to view the conversion rate per traffic source.

 Just like the searchability of a site can be optimized, it is also possible to optimize the conversion.
 The fewer obstacles in the way to a goal, the more people will complete that goal.